3electrons/qticsneo/README.md

 ## Changelog
 ### Release 2021.06.25
 - Added info to description what kind of driver is used to distinguish USB vs ETH
-- Ignoring getLastError() for devices devices that are not related to current device. findAll - left single error on list of errors for device that does not exist anymore.
-Getting info about this device causes liicsneo to crash
+- Ignoring getLastError() in busStatus() that are not related to current device.  icsneo::FindAllDevices() - left single error on list of errors for device that does not exist anymore because of autoprobe for each type of supported devices.
+Getting full info about this error causes libicsneo to crash.

 ### Release 2021.06.15